 - I understand the University or its representative will make reasonable attempts to collect past due charges by letter, phone, email, or any other reasonable method including text messages as required by the State of Washington.

 - I understand I will receive an email notification when my billing statement is available to view online or a monthly statement if I am not an enrolled student.
 I understand my account information can only be released to me.
 Statements are located online through MyCWU account.
 Failure to pay after reasonable attempts have been made may result in the suspension of university services.

-- I understand if I have an unpaid balance to the University and do not make satisfactory payment arrangements, my account may be placed with an external collection agency and will be subject to an additional collection fee of up to 33% of the original debt as allowed by the state of Washington.
+- I understand if I have an unpaid balance to the University and do not make satisfactory payment arrangements, my account may be placed with an external collection agency and will be subject to an additional collection fee up to 40% of the original debt as allowed by the state of Washington.
 In addition, if the account goes to litigation, my account may be assessed attorney and legal fees up to 40% of the original debt.
 This may negatively impact my credit rating on a national level as a result of being reported to all three credit bureau’s (Equifax, TransUnion, Experian).

 Meningococcal Meningitis Vaccine

 Meningococcal Meningitis is the leading cause of life threatening meningitis in young adults in the U.S. It strikes about 3,000 people each year with 300 deaths.
 College students account for about 125 cases and 15 deaths.The infection is spread by air droplets similar to the flu virus and has flu-like symptoms initially.
 Symptoms can progress rapidly and lead to shock or death in hours.

 The risk for young adults ages 18-23 is 1.5/1,000,000.
 College students are not at higher risk than non-students except for freshmen, particularly those living in residence halls (4.6/100,000).